datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 ![Line plot of x versus y](../fig/08_line_plot.png)

-or create a matplotlib `figure` and `axis` object first and add the plot to the created objects:
+or create a matplotlib `figure` and `axis` object first and add the plot later on:

 > ## Tip: Cross-Platform Visualization of Figures
 > Jupyter Notebooks make many aspects of data analysis and visualization much simpler.
 This includes